Florence Welch: 2006–2010: Florence and the Machine and Lungs

-2011–12: Ceremonials and solo endeavours
+2011–2014: Ceremonials and solo endeavours

 The band's second studio album, Ceremonials, was released on 31 October 2011.
 In the album, Florence's "obsession with drowning" is represented through the use of repeated water imagery.
 It debuted at number one on the UK Albums Chart and number six on the US Billboard 200.
 On 12 January 2012, Florence and the Machine were nominated for two Brit Awards, with the awards ceremony taking place on 21 February 2012 at the O2 Arena, London.
 On 26 April 2012, the band released "Breath of Life", a song which was recorded as the official theme song for the fantasy film Snow White and the Huntsman.
 On 5 July 2012, a remix of "Spectrum" by Scottish musician Calvin Harris was released as the fourth single from Ceremonials, becoming the band's first UK number-one hit.
 Welch expressed excitement about putting new material together for a third album once the band finished touring at the end of September 2012.

-Welch led a tribute to Amy Winehouse by performing Winehouse's song "Back to Black" and the Annie Lennox-classic Walking on Broken Glass during the VH1 Divas Celebrates Soul concert held in December 2011.
+Welch led a tribute to Amy Winehouse by performing Winehouse's song "Back to Black" and the Annie Lennox-classic "Walking on Broken Glass" during the VH1 Divas Celebrates Soul concert held in December 2011.
 The group performed in Times Square on 31 December 2011 for the 40th annual Dick Clark's New Year's Rockin' Eve special.

-In October 2012, she was featured on Scottish singer-songwriter and producer Calvin Harris' song "Sweet Nothing", which debuted at number one on the UK Singles Chart, marking Welch's second number one.
+In October 2012, Welch was featured on Scottish singer-songwriter and producer Calvin Harris' song "Sweet Nothing", which debuted at number one on the UK Singles Chart, marking Welch's second number one.
 The song was taken from Harris' third studio album 18 Months and is the fifth single from the album.
 "Sweet Nothing" also peaked at number one in Ireland and number two in Australia and New Zealand.
 "Sweet Nothing" was certified Platinum in Australia.

 "Sweet Nothing" received a nomination for Best Dance Recording at the 56th Annual Grammy Awards.

-On 29 November 2012 Florence joined the Rolling Stones at the O2 Arena in London to sing "Gimme Shelter".
+On 29 November 2012, Welch joined the Rolling Stones at the O2 Arena in London to sing "Gimme Shelter".
 Her performance with Mick Jagger was described as "sexy" and "electrifying."